-Pickling salt: A special type of salt that helps preserve the cucumbers and maintain their crunch.
+Pickling salt: A special salt that helps keep the pickles clear and crisp.

-Garlic: Adds a robust flavor to the pickles.
+Garlic cloves: Adds a nice, savory flavor to the pickles.

-Dill seeds: Essential for that classic dill pickle taste.
+Dill seeds: Gives the pickles their classic dill taste.

 Technique Tip for Making Pickles